tasmota/docs/docs/TuyaMCU.md

 - `11` as Relay1
 - `24` as RGB controller

+TuyaMCU uses different types of RGB Hex format where the most recent is `0HUE0SAT0BRI0` (type 1) and the older being `RRGGBBFFFF6464` (type 2).
+Depending on the MCU, code can be case sensitive.

+After enabling the RGB function check the TuyaReceived information and use `TuyaRGB` to configure and store the correct (or the closest) format:

+- `TuyaRGB 0` - Type 1, 12 characters uppercase.
+Example: `00DF00DC0244` _(default)_
+- `TuyaRGB 1` - Type 1, 12 characters lowercase.
+Example: `008003e8037a`
+- `TuyaRGB 2` - Type 2, 14 characters uppercase.
+Example: `00FF00FFFF6464`
+- `TuyaRGB 3` - Type 2, 14 characters lowercase.
+Example: `00e420ffff6464`

+`TuyaRGB` without payload will return the actual configured format.

 #### RGB+X Light
 To enable an RGB+W light use RGB Light configuration and assign fnId `25` as white color.